-Pulmonary valve: The valve that opens when blood flows from the right ventricle into the pulmonary arteries (then to the lungs).
+Pulmonary value: The value that opens when blood flows from the right ventricle into the pulmonary arteries (then to the lungs).

 Pulmonary veins: Arteries that carry oxygenated blood back to the left atrium.

 Pulseless electrical activity (PEA): There is electrical activity in the heart, but it is not strong enough to cause a contraction or a pulse.